-Stockton, CA August 20, 2019
+Stockton, CA August 07, 2020

-The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the East Kern Cemetery District (the District) provides introduction to the financial statements of the District for the year ended June 30, 2019.
+The following Management's Discussion and Analysis (MD&A) of activities and financial performance of the East Kern Cemetery District (the District) provides introduction to the financial statements of the District for the years ended June 30, 2020 and 2019.
 We encourage readers to consider the information presented here in conjunction with the financial statements and related notes, which follows this section.